LLarean/signal-system/README.md

 ## Installation

-There are 3 ways to install this plugin:

 There are several ways to install:
 - Import [SignalSystem.unitypackage](https://github.com/llarean/EventBus/releases) via *Assets-Import Package*
 - Clone or [download](https://github.com/llarean/EventBus/archive/master.zip) the repository and move the *Plugins* folder to your Unity project's *Assets* folder